agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 experiment:

-On 52 days that were deemed suitable for cloud seeding, a random mechanisms was used to decide whether to seed the target on that day or to leave it unseeded as a control.
+On 52 days that were deemed suitable for cloud seeding, a random mechanism was used to decide whether to seed the target on that day or to leave it unseeded as a control.
 An airplane flew in either cases.
 Precipitation was measured on those 52 days.

 Estimate = 3.1 times as large as when not seeded.
 95% CI is 1.3 times to 7.7 times.

-**Definition**: Since randomization was used, it is safe to inform causality.
+**Definition**: Since randomization was used, it is safe to infer causality.
 Checks out.

-**Checklist**: yes; true; none; chapter; not-running; none;
+**Checklist**: yes; true;

 ### 3.1.2 Effects of Agent Orange on Troops in Vietnam (2)